jchen1981/CAMT/README.md

 # CAMT
-Covariate Adaptive Multiple Testing v1.0
+Covariate Adaptive Multiple Testing v1.1

 ## Overview
-The CAMT package implements a covariate adaptive multiple testing procedure described in the paper: [Covariate Adaptive False Discovery Rate Control with
+The CAMT package implements two covariate adaptive multiple testing procedures (FDR and FWER) described in [Covariate Adaptive False Discovery Rate Control with
-Applications to Omics-Wide Multiple Testing](https://arxiv.org/abs/1909.04811).
-CAMT allows both the prior null probability and the alternative distribution to depend on covariates.
+Applications to Omics-Wide Multiple Testing](https://arxiv.org/abs/1909.04811) and [ Covariate Adaptive Family-wise Error Control with Applications to Genome-wide Association Studies].
+CAMT allows  the prior null probability and/or the alternative distribution to depend on covariates.
 It is robust to model mis-specification and is computationally efficient.
-The package also contains functions for testing the informativeness of the covariates for multiple testing correction, and a comprehensive simulation function, which covers all the settings in the paper.
+The package also contains functions for testing the informativeness of the covariates for multiple testing correction, and a comprehensive simulation function, which covers a wide range of settings.

 ## Installation